Intrinsic Concept Extraction Based on Compositional Interpretability: Method

+where $v_k^{\text{intrinsic}}=\mathcal{E}_h([V_k^{intrinsic}])$ and $[V_k^{intrinsic}]$ are set to $[V_k^{intrinsic}]$: ``a $intrinsic_k$ concept" where $intrinsic_k$ represents a specific attribute such as color.
 In contrast to ICE \cite{cendra2025ICE}, we distinguish these concepts in hyperbolic space, which makes the concepts we have learned more hierarchical; however, the associative relationships between concepts are not considered.
 To address this issue, we propose the Hyperbolic Entailment Learning (HEL) module.

 \textbf{Hyperbolic Entailment Learning Module}.
 Inspired by \cite{pmlr-v80-ganea18a}, we define the associative relationship between concepts as follows: if concept $i$ entails concept $j$, then their tokens $[V_i],[V_j]$ and embeddings $v_i=\mathcal{E}_h([V_i]),v_j=\mathcal{E}_h([V_j])$ satisfy the following formula: